 - procurement requisitioning process

 - Process of approval of:

 - procurement notices

 - Draft contracts

 - Record-keeping process

 4. Develop and Use Checklists

 If you are fortunate, there may be a few checklists in some of the legal framework documents that you will have access to and need to use.
 Some of them will be helpful and easy to apply; some will be confusing.
-I recommend that you develop your own checklists for the different procedures and processes you read about in pertinent documents, and those that you may be taught in a formal training setting, or learn from your own studies.
+I recommend that you develop your own checklists for the different procedures and processes you read about in pertinent documents, and those that you may be taught in a formal training setting, or learn from your own studies and research.